Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Basics of Coding.md

 end
 ```

-- `\'` - Single-quote Character
-- `\"` - Double-quote Character
-- `\\` - Backslash Character
-- `\n` - New Line
-- `\r` - Carriage Return
-- `\t` - Horizontal Tab
-- `\v` - Vertical tab

 ## Numbers
 Numbers are arithmetic values that represent the quantity or amount of something.
-It can have positive or negative values, and numbers can be expressed as Float or Int; Float numbers support decimal numbers, whilst Int numbers only uses whole numbers.
+It can have positive or negative values, and numbers can be expressed as Int (Integer) or Float (Floating-point).
+Int only uses whole numbers whilst Float uses decimal numbers.

 Example:
 ```lua